djsurt/io/coders/python/README.md

 <!--
 	The above returned 2.7.16 on older mac which had Big Sur.
 Upgraded to Sonoma.

+# no effect, remove
+export PATH="$HOME/.pyenv/bin:$PATH"
+eval "$(pyenv init --path)"
+eval "$(pyenv init -)"
+eval "$(pyenv virtualenv-init -)"

+source ~/.bashrc  # or source ~/.zshrc
 -->

-If your python versionn is 3.10 or older, you may want to install the latest Python.
+If your python versionn is 3.10 or older, you may want to upgrade Python to 3.11.
-(3.11 is currently better than 3.12 for )
+(3.11 is currently better than 3.12 for the OpenWebUI build as of as of Jul 22, 2024.)

 If you don't have brew yet, [download the .pkg installer](https://brew.sh).
 You might also get a dialog to install xcode.